-The subject the Holy One wants to address today is fallen humanity's inclination toward narcissistic - i.e. self-absorbed, self-defensive, self-promoting, and selfjustifying - thought, speech, and behavior.
-The Holy One knows that generations of being force-fed the fruit of the tree of 'knowledge' has poisoned every human being to the core.
-He knows that not only is no human being 'righteous' - none are even capable of gauging their own or anyone else's, worth - much less judging anyone else's 'sin'.
-He knows that all human beings are caught up in a great 'pride/shame' continuum - sometimes thinking of themselves higher than they ought [meaning assuming they are worthy of judging others and of withholding forgiveness, mercy, grace, and compassion from them] and other times wallowing in self-hatred, convinced they are at least worthless if not totally and unredeemably wicked.
-He, on the other hand, sees no human being as either worthy of anything whatever or as worthless.
-He knows that every human being - whatever that person's age, gender, ethnicity, class, national origin, cultural affiliation, education level, ideological leaning, or economic class - is deeply flawed and fragmented ... yet eminently FIXABLE if, when, and to the extent they come to Him humbly and submit to His 'tikkun' protocols.
+The Holy One is fully aware of our human condition.
+He knows our tendency to get sidetracked by Kingdom-sabotaging thoughts, speech, reaction, and behavior.
+He labors under no illusion that any of us is even remotely capable of accurately gauging another person's worth, much less forming and tactfully expressing an unbiased opinion, or being 'righteous' enough to comment on, criticize, judge or condemn anyone else's 'sin'3.
+He knows that in the aftermath of the Garden Debacle every human being born on earth is trapped in a debilitating 'pride/shame' continuum - thinking more highly of themselves than they ought [meaning they foolishly assume they are worthy of judging others/withholding forgiveness, mercy, grace, and compassion from them] when they are not wallowing in guilt and self-hatred.
+The Holy One knows that every human being - whatever that person's ethnicity, national origin, cultural affiliation, socio-economic class, education level, ideological leaning, age, or gender - is deeply flawed and fragmented.
+Yet He does not reject us.
+He is fully confident in His ability to heal and fix us ... when, and to the extent they come to Him humbly and submit to Torah's 'tikkun' disciplines.
 He is not taken in by any of our paper-thin veneers of civility, illusions of social consciousness, protestations of intelligence, or delusions of morality.
-Nor is He the least bit impressed by - or fooled by - our self-serving ivory tower musings about philosophy, ideology, social justice activism, or religion.
-He knows we need desperately to be healed from the toxic state such things have left us in - and transformed into healers of other people who suffer from the same malady.
+Nor is He the

 1 All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also known as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without written permission from the author is prohibited.
-Copyright © 2023, William G. Bullock, Sr.
+Copyright © 2025, William G. Bullock, Sr.